Cyberstalking Laws in California – Penal Code 646.9 PC

 Further, a defendant will usually face a restraining order against them prohibiting contact with the victim.

 Finally, prosecutors could charge you with cyberstalking under California's domestic violence laws that will subject you to further penalties if the victim was your spouse, someone you live with, or somebody in a dating relationship.
+Violating a restraining order can lead to jail time and a fine.

 Cyberstalking in Tandem with Traditional Stalking